19 Canadian Wilderness Facts

 Canada is known for its huge wilderness and wide range of animals, but did you know that it also has its own Loch Ness Monster?
 The Ogopogo, also called Naitaka, is a lake monster that is said to live in British Columbia's Okanagan Lake.
 The creature is said to be long and snake-like, with a hump on its back.
 Locals have talked about it for hundreds of years.
 The first time the creature was seen on record was in 1872, and since then there have been many sightings, videos, and photos that claim to show it.
 Some people think the Ogopogo is just a story, but others think it is a real animal, possibly a living plesiosaur.
 Whether you believe in the Ogopogo or not, it makes the Canadian wilderness more mysterious and interesting.

-10. Canada's mightiest predator is a bird
+10. One of Canada's mightiest predators is a bird

 There are many different kinds of animals in Canada's wild areas, including some of the most dangerous predators in the world.
 But did you know that one of the most lethal animals in Canada is a bird?
-The Bald Eagle is known for being a fierce hunter and can kill animals like deer and bears with its sharp claws and strong beak.
+The Bald Eagle is known for being a fierce hunter and can kill animals like deer with its sharp claws and strong beak.
 Don't worry — eagles are not known to attack humans, but people should protect their small pets.

 11. The lowest temperature ever recorded was -81.4 degrees Fahrenheit